 Here comes the spoilers.

 A young prince Amleth and his mother Queen Gudrun welcome his father back home after a long time away on conquests.
 The king takes his son to a spiritual ceremony to prepare him for becoming king one day.
-The next morning they wake up to the king’s brother, Fjolnir and his men who promptly kill the king and chase after the prince.
+The next morning they wake up to the king’s brother, Fjolnir, and his men who promptly kill the king and chase after the prince.
 HE escapes to run back to his home to see Fjolnir carrying away his mother.
 Flash forward to years later, Amleth lives with a group of Vikings.
 We get our first battle sequence and Amleth sees a Seeress in a temple who tells him he will take his revenge and that his path is intertwined with a maiden-king.
 Amleth then discovers that Fjolnir is exiled to Iceland.
-Amleth poses as a slave to join the workers at Fjolnir’s farm.
-There is finds out his mother is married to Fjolnir and has a son with him.
+Amleth poses as a slave to join the workers at Fjolnir’s farm where he finds out his mother is married to Fjolnir and has born him a son.

 Now first off the visuals are stunning.
 The landscapes are also beautiful.
-I feel the film falls apart with the subdued and sometime stoic performance of Alexander Skarsgard.
+I feel the film falls apart with the subdued and sometimes stoic performance of Alexander Skarsgard.
 The one neat idea the story had was the Queen’s revelation that she was a slave to Amleth’s father and he was the result of a rape.
 Perhaps having him at this point forward look back at childhood memories and seeing things with an adult set of eyes makes the childhood memories not seem as normal as he once thought.
-He saw his father as a kind and fun man, when in reality he was more likely a tyrannical monster.
+He saw his father as a kind and fun man when in reality he was more likely a tyrannical monster.
 It would make him question his quest for revenge and perhaps see Fjolnir as not as bad of a man as he first thought.
 This would introduce great complexity to the simple story of revenge.
-Just a few flashbacks and viola.
-You get purpose behind the stoic looks and subdued performance by the actor.
-It isn’t lack of emotion or focused drive for revenge.
-You have a man torn between what he grew up believing to finding out a truth and destroys everything he believed to be true.
-That is the missing part of the story that these writer’s should have taken liberty with.
+Just a few flashbacks and viola, you get the purpose behind the stoic looks and subdued performance by the actor.
+It isn’t a lack of emotion or a focused drive for revenge.
+You have a man torn between what he grew up believing to finding out a truth and destroying everything he believed to be true.
+That is the missing part of the story the writers should have taken liberty with.
 Everything else can stay the same.
-Just when he jumps out of the boat he is doing so now more so for protecting his kids and bloodline than he is for revenge.
+Just when he jumps out of the boat, he is doing so now more so for protecting his kids and bloodline than he is for revenge.